-- Tip: A spreadsheet is available on Marport support website to help you complete this page: go to the Useful Resources page. - Note: Baseline length is the distance between two hydrophones.
+Tip: A spreadsheet is available on the Useful Resources page of Marport support website to help you complete this page.

+Note: Baseline length is the distance between two hydrophones.
 It must be in meters.

-The misalignment angle (angular offset around Z axis) is calculated with the following formula:

-Direction of the vessel
+The misalignment angle (angular offset around Z axis) is calculated with the following formula: Direction of the vessel